jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 The best way for ietf to do things is through standards; convinging people through other requests is difficult.
 The IETF needs to:

-* pick pieces that it is responsible for
+* Pick pieces that it is responsible for.
-* being reactive for the rest, be available as an expert in other discussions, provide Internet technology clue where needed, etc.
+* Be reactive for the rest, be available as an expert in other discussions, provide Internet technology clue where needed, etc.

 One key question is what other parties need to be involved in any discussions.
 Platform developers (mobile platforms, cloud systems, etc) is one such group.
 Specific technology or business groups (such as email provider or certificate authority forums) are another.